DETRs with Collaborative Hybrid Assignments Training: Related Works

 \section{Related Works}

 \textbf{One-to-many label assignment.} For one-to-many label assignment in object detection, multiple box candidates can be assigned to the same ground-truth box as positive samples in the training phase.
-In classic anchor-based detectors, such as Faster-RCNN \cite{faster} and RetinaNet \cite{retina}, the sample selection is guided by the predefined IoU thresh and matching IoU between anchors and annotated boxes.
-The anchor-free FCOS \cite{fcos} leverages the center priors and assigns the spatial locations near the center of each bounding box as positives.
-Moreover, the adaptive mechanism is incorporated into one-to-many label assignment to overcome the limitation of fixed label assignment.
+In classic anchor-based detectors, such as Faster-RCNN \cite{faster} and RetinaNet \cite{retina}, the sample selection is guided by the predefined IoU threshold and matching IoU between anchors and annotated boxes.
+The anchor-free FCOS \cite{fcos} leverages the center priors and assigns spatial locations near the center of each bounding box as positives.
+Moreover, the adaptive mechanism is incorporated into one-to-many label assignments to overcome the limitation of fixed label assignments.
 ATSS \cite{atss} performs adaptive anchor selection by the statistical dynamic IoU values of top-$k$ closest anchors.
 PAA \cite{paa} adaptively separates anchors into positive and negative samples in a probabilistic manner.
-In this paper, we propose a collaborative hybrid assignment scheme to improve the representations of the encoder via auxiliary heads with one-to-many label assignment.
+In this paper, we propose a collaborative hybrid assignment scheme to improve encoder representations via auxiliary heads with one-to-many label assignments.

 \textbf{One-to-one set matching.} The pioneering transformer-based detector, DETR~\cite{detr}, incorporates the one-to-one set matching scheme into object detection and performs fully end-to-end object detection.
 The one-to-one set matching strategy first calculates the global matching cost via Hungarian matching and assigns only one positive sample with the minimum matching cost for each ground-truth box.
 DN-DETR~\cite{dn} demonstrates the slow convergence results from the instability of one-to-one set matching, thus introducing denoising training to eliminate this issue.
-DINO~\cite{dino} inherits the advanced query formulation of DAB-DETR and incorporates an improved contrastive denoising technique to achieve state-of-the-art performance.
+DINO~\cite{dino} inherits the advanced query formulation of DAB-DETR~\cite{dab} and incorporates an improved contrastive denoising technique to achieve state-of-the-art performance.
 Group-DETR~\cite{group} constructs group-wise one-to-many label assignment to exploit multiple positive object queries, which is similar to the hybrid matching scheme in $\mathcal{H}$-DETR~\cite{hybrid}.
 In contrast with the above follow-up works, we present a new perspective of collaborative optimization for one-to-one set matching.